Laminitis: Trimming and shoeing

+Trimming

 Successful treatment for any type of founder must necessarily involve stabilization of the bony column by some means.
 Correct trimming can help improve stabilization.
 This usually includes bringing the "break over" back to decrease the fulcrum-effect that stresses the laminae.
 Trimming the heels helps to ensure frog pressure and increases surface area for weight-bearing on the back half of the hoof.
 While horses may stabilize if left barefooted, some veterinarians believe the most successful methods of treating founder involve positive stabilisation of the distal phalanx, by mechanical means, e.g., shoes, pads, polymeric support, etc. Pour-in pads or putty is sometimes placed on the sole to increase surface area for weight-bearing, so that the sole in the area of the quarters, and the bars, will take some of the weight.